umdhelpdesk/whenWeWorkRestAPI/README.md

   ```

 ##Todo
-There are many thing in the backlog todo
+There are many things in the backlog

 1. Figure out Efficient modeling for Calendar & shifts.
 2. Add CRUD methods for shifts